quicwg/ops-drafts/draft-ietf-quic-applicability.md

 data to a server over a connection idle longer than the server's idle timeout (available from the idle_timeout transport parameter) can simply reconnect.
 When possible, this reconnection can use 0-RTT session resumption, reducing the latency involved with restarting the connection.
-This of course only applies in cases in which 0-RTT data is safe, when the client is the restarting peer, and when the data to be sent is idempotent.
+Of course, this only applies in cases in which 0-RTT data is safe, when the client is the restarting peer, and when the data to be sent is idempotent.
 Using resumption in this way also assumes that the protocol does not accumulate any non-persistent state in association with a connection.
 State bound to a connection cannot reliably be transferred to a resumed connection.

-The tradeoffs between resumption and keepalive need to be evaluated on a per-application basis.
-However, in general applications should use keepalives only in circumstances where continued communication is highly likely;
-{{QUIC-HTTP}}, for instance, recommends using PING frames for keepalive only when a request is outstanding.
+The tradeoffs between resumption and keep-alives need to be evaluated on a per-application basis.
+In general, applications should use keep-alives only in circumstances where continued communication is highly likely; {{QUIC-HTTP}}, for instance, recommends using keep-alives only when a request is outstanding.

 # Use of Streams

 QUIC's stream multiplexing feature allows applications to run multiple streams over a single connection, without head-of-line blocking between streams, associated at a point in time with a single five-tuple.
-Stream data is carried within Frames, where one QUIC packet on the wire can carry one or multiple stream frames.
+Stream data is carried within frames, where one QUIC packet on the wire can carry one or multiple stream frames.

 Streams can be unidirectional or bidirectional, and a stream may be initiated either by client or server.
 Only the initiator of a unidirectional stream can send data on it.

-Due to encoding limitations on stream offsets and connection flow control limits, both streams and connections can carry a maximum of 2^62-1 bytes in each direction.
+Due to encoding limitations on stream offsets and connection flow control limits, both streams and connections can carry a maximum of 2<sup>62</sup>-1 bytes in each direction.
 In the presently unlikely event that this limit is reached by an application, a new connection would need to be established.

-Streams can be independently opened and closed, gracefully or by error.
+Streams can be independently opened and closed, gracefully or abruptly.
 An application can gracefully close the egress direction of a stream by instructing QUIC to send a FIN bit in a STREAM frame.
 It cannot gracefully close the ingress direction without a peer-generated FIN, much like in TCP.
 However, an endpoint